 While a job as a substance abuse counselor won’t be easy, it is guaranteed to be rewarding.
 If you’re interested in becoming a substance abuse counselor the first step you want to take is to see what types of substance abuse counselor jobs are available in your area.

 Some substance abuse counselor jobs that are available are:

 • Outpatient programs

 Something to keep in mind as you are searching for substance abuse counselor jobs is your education level.
 Are you qualified for the substance abuse counselor jobs you are applying for?
 If not, what education program do you need to complete in order to qualify for these substance abuse counselor jobs?

 Substance Abuse Counselor Jobs Growth

-Because substance abuse counselor jobs are growing each year, you have more room to go after the job you want than other mental health counselors might.
+Celebrate your career path choice, because substance abuse counselor jobs are growing each year and you have more room to go after the job you want than other mental health counselors might.

 The rate of adolescents suffering from addiction is steadily increasing, and substance abuse counselor jobs working with this population is growing right along with it.
 The substance abuse counselor interested in working with adolescents may apply in school systems nearby.
 If you are interested in substance abuse counselor jobs in which you work with high-risk youth, you may consider working in adolescent residential treatments facilities or with the juvenile courts.